 How do Life Insurance Riders Work?
 Life Insurance Riders Explained

 A life insurance rider is an optional feature that can be added on to a life insurance policy to enhance and customize it to better address one’s unique needs.
 How each rider works depends on the type of rider – some riders help with the flexibility of your policy, such as a guaranteed insurability rider, or some provide earlier benefits in the case that something happens. such as disability benefits.
+By consolidating your coverage under a single policy, you can enjoy the convenience of managing all your insurance needs in one place, without the hassle of multiple policies and premiums.
 Although it depends on the insurer, you’ll often find riders for fully underwritten term life insurance or permanent insurance.

 Types of Life Insurance Riders